Updated November 20, 2022

 - The time of adjournment

 Note that the following items are ordinarily not included in meeting minutes:

 - The name of the seconder of any main motion (unless law or regulation requires it).

-- Details of routine procedural matters (approving the agenda, brief recess, etc.)
+- Details of routine procedural matters (approving the agenda, call the question, etc.)

 - Withdrawn motions